This Day in History

 • 1975 - Birth of Antonio Daniels; NBA guard (Vancouver Grizzlies).

-• 1975 - Pennsylvania is first state to allow girls to compete with boys in High School sports.
+• 1975 - Pennsylvania is first US state to allow girls to compete with boys in High School sports.

 • 1976 - Birth of Rachel Blanchard in Toronto, Ontario, Canada; actress (Cher Horowitz - Clueless).